SzaniszloIvor/private-dictionary/README.md

 3. Explore 2 fully-featured lessons
 4. Add up to 20 words per lesson
 5. Test all features: drag & drop, delete, rename, speech synthesis, keyboard shortcuts
+6. Toggle dark mode with the 🌙 button or `Ctrl/⌘+D`
-6. Your changes persist in localStorage
+7. Your changes persist in localStorage
-7. Press `Ctrl/⌘+K` to see all keyboard shortcuts
+8. Press `Ctrl/⌘+K` to see all keyboard shortcuts
-8. Logout clears demo data
+9. Logout clears demo data

 ### Full Features with Google